dojo/framework/src/widget-core/README.md

 }
 ```

-##### Applying a theme
+##### Applying a Theme

 Themeable widgets include an optional `theme` property which can be set to pass in a theme.
 Theme classes will override `baseClasses`.
 When a `theme` property is set or changed, the widgets `theme` classes will be regenerated and the widget invalidated such that it is redrawn.
-Themes are used to apply consistent styling across the widget code base.
+Themes are used to apply consistent styling across the widget codebase.

 Usage Extending on the previous `tabPanel` example.